Why a Watershed Forum

-The Big Thompson Watershed Forum was formed in 1997 when a group of concerned citizens, stakeholders, and officials (including Rob Buirgy, the Forum’s founding director) observed clear signs of local water quality deterioration, such as dissolved oxygen, more frequent fish kills, increasing E.coli and bacteria counts, trash and debris in the river, and TMDL listings.
+The Big Thompson Watershed Forum was formed in 1997 when a group of concerned citizens, stakeholders, and officials (including Rob Buirgy, the Forum’s founding director) observed clear signs of local water quality deterioration, such as dissolved oxygen, more frequent fish kills, increasing E.coli and bacteria counts, trash and debris, and Total Maximum Daily Load (TMDL) listings.
 The Forum’s founders believed that water quality could best be protected by monitoring the entire watershed.

 In 1996, the Upper Big Thompson River Watershed Study Needs Assessment Final Report was completed for the North Front Range Water Quality Planning Association (NFRWQPA).
 Study results showed that various water quality concerns existed, yet many had not been identified by regulatory agencies, prompting citizens and key stakeholders to establish the Big Thompson Watershed Forum.